 The two primary objectives I proposed for this project are to:

-1. Develop a comprehensive and verifiable history of the Unitron Company from the early 1950s until the early 1990s
+1. Develop a comprehensive and verifiable history of the Unitron USA Company from the early 1950s until the early 1990s, and include what history can be uncovered about its supplier, Nihon Seiko

-2. Document the existing 5 inch and 6 inch scopes; there are no accurate records of production numbers
+2. Document the existing 5 inch and larger telescopes; there are no accurate records of production numbers

 Dave Komar, Culpeper, VA